-If you are considering refinancing your mortgage, there are several options — each designed to meet specific goals.
-Be sure to talk with your lender about the costs and benefits of each option as refinancing will require both time and money.
+If you are considering refinancing your mortgage, there are two primary options you’ll need to choose between: no cash-out refinance and cash-out refinance.
+Each is designed to meet specific goals.
+But be sure to talk with your lender about the costs and benefits of each option as refinancing will require both time and money.

 No cash-out refinance

 With a no cash-out refinance, you are primarily refinancing the remaining unpaid balance on your mortgage.
 This is the most common option and may make sense if you’re looking to: